 Though it was almost 3:30 PM, we got down to a beautiful Mosque on our way.
 (The Baitul Aman Jame Masjid Complex, commonly known as Guthia Mosque of Barisal, is a mosque complex of Bangladesh having a land area of 14 acres, comparing to the 8.30 acres land area of the national mosque Baitul Mukarram of the country (information collected from Wikipedia).
 I was mesmerized by the view and architecture of this mosque though I was not allowed to go inside!

 After spending some time, we went to Madhobpasha Dighi known as Durga Sagor!
 The area was really big and you must have 45 minutes to explore the real beauty.
 Unfortunately, we didn’t have enough time to sightsee.
 Readers, you must get tickets before entering there and the ticket price is 20 Taka for all (locals & foreigner).

 The time we arrived was perfect for us!
 I called Rahman and invited him to join us for a dinner.
 That was the only thing we could do for him to show our gratitude for his wonderful support.
 Though that was not enough!
 I was happy to have him and my friend Reza without whom that journey could be a blunder.
 We didn’t think too much because of their support and love.

-I always heard that people from Barishal are really welcoming and lovely!
+I always heard that people from Barishal are welcoming and lovely!
 They know how to love and treat guests with warmth and generosity.
-So, I witnessed and felt proud that I belongs to that division!
+So, I witnessed and felt proud that I belong to that division!
 A great journey to find my origin which made me delighted!